Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Tax Refund Calculator

-How does the RIFT HMRC tax rebate calculator work?
+How to use the RIFT HMRC tax rebate calculator

 Tax Rebate Calculator